itsksaurabh/Maximum-Happiness-Algorithm/README.md

 Hence, The chances of getting selected becomes very high as instead of selecting the Tale randomly from the list of

-list of all tales we group the users users by their winning probabilities and select a random user from each group.By
+list of all tales we group the users by their winning probabilities and select a random user from each group.By

 doing so , the algorithm maximises overall writer happiness while minimising individual writer unhappiness.